 Appropriate reference books and magazines are available to all students.
 Books and magazines are not to be taken from the premises.
-The library is equipped with computers which are connected to the internet, for the students' education-related use.
+The library is equipped with computers which are connected to the internet, for the students' education-related use and is monitored by camera for security and safety.
 Library is available during office hours.
 In addition, students are always welcomed and encouraged to utilize classrooms for individual or group study.